-The Model 9790-BVR Scorsby Motion Test Table is designed to simulate the 3 motions of flight: roll, pitch, and yaw.
-Originally designed for shop, production, qualification testing, and exercising of gyroscopic aircraft instruments, the Scorsby table became a standard in the aircraft industry.
+The Model 9790-BVR Scorsby Motion Test Table from Ideal Aerosmith is designed to simulate the three motions of flight: roll, pitch and yaw.
+Originally designed for shop, production, qualification testing and exercising of gyroscopic aircraft instruments, the Scorsby table became a standard in the aircraft industry.
 Currently, the Scorsby table is used for testing inertial sensors including gyroscopic components and motion sensing systems in a wide variety of industries.

 The Model 9790-BVR is the heavy-duty stand alone version of the 1421 Series Scorsby Table with up to a 500 pound payload capacity.
 The Scorsby Table can be operated through the front panel controls or the remote communications interface.
 The front panel consists of a power switch, LCD display, and four keys: run/menu, increase, decrease, and enter.
 Full computer-controlled automation can be accomplished with an RS-232 (standard) or IEEE-488 (optional) interface.